 Agencies Of Socialization

-The whole society is the agency for socialization and that each person with whom one comes into contact and interacts is in some way an agent of socialization.
-Socialization is found in all interactions but the most influential interaction occurs in particular groups which are called agencies of socialization.
+The whole society is the agency for socialization and each person with whom one comes into contact and interacts is in some way an agent of socialization.
+Socialization is found in all interactions but the most influential interaction occurs in particular groups called agencies of socialization.

 Every society builds an institutional framework within which the socialization of the child takes place.
-Culture is transmitted through the communication they have with one another and communication thus comes to be the essence of the process of culture transmission.
+Culture is transmitted through the communication they have with one another and communication thus becomes the essence of the process of culture transmission.

-All the agencies of the socialization are related to each other.
-Following the the agencies of socialization-
+All the agencies of socialization are related to each other.
+Following the agencies of socialization-

 1. The Family